projectgus/yamdwe/README.md

 Inevitably some content will not import cleanly, so a manual check/edit/cleanup pass is almost certainly necessary.

+## Possible Manual Cleanup Items

+* Some uncommon URL schemes, such as `file://`, are not detected by Dokuwiki as links unless you [add a scheme.local.conf file as described here](https://www.dokuwiki.org/urlschemes)

 ## Exporting users

 This step is optional, but it's nice as it matches the user names in the imported revision history with actual users in dokuwiki.